 To minimize the impact of short term seasonal changes, the key performance indicator values represent the 12 month rolling averages for each parameter.
-In other words, they represent the performance levels achieved by each herd for the 12 month period from 1st of September 2013 to 31st of August 2014.
+In other words, they represent the performance levels achieved by each herd for the 12 month period from 1st of September 2014 to 31st of August 2015.
+The definitions of each parameter are detailed in Appendix 1.